-The website’s advanced search function allows you to search for scholarships that are applicable for your child.
+There is also an advanced search function on the scholarships website which allows you to search for scholarships that are applicable for your child.

 To receive regular updates on the scholarships that match your selected criteria, sign up for the scholarships email alert.
 You will receive a notification when the relevant scholarships are open for application with a link to the web page and application form.

 John Curtin Scholarship Program Scholarships applications will be open 1 July 2021.
 The majority of scholarship applications will be open on 15 August 2021.

 John Curtin Scholarship Program Scholarships which close 15 September 2021.
 The majority of scholarships close on 19 November 2021.

 Note: The Curtin Excellence Scholarship is based on eligibility only and does not require an application.

 Outcomes will be sent after main round course offers.

 John Curtin Scholarship Program outcomes are sent early (for students who have not applied for the school of Medicine) in December 2021.

 All successful and unsuccessful applicants will be notified of the outcome of their application via the email they have provided through TISC.

 Please ensure students have access at all times to their email address that they supply to TISC.